 What Is Blue Light Therapy?

 Blue light therapy penetrates the pores and eliminates bacteria.
 While some bacteria are helpful, others promote oil production and other blemish-causing conditions.
-Blue light activates chemicals inside these bacteria, which ruptures their outer walls, destroying the cell and their ability to form acne and other imperfections.
+Blue light is absorbed by acne causing bacteria resulting in free radical damage destroying the cell.

 Blue Light Therapy Benefits